 “Every Company has Big Data in its Future and Every Company will eventually be in the Data Business” - Thomas H. Davenport (President’s Distinguished Professor in IT and Management)

 The evolution of Big Data pushed Business Intelligence to the forefront as it came to be acknowledged as the prime means for exploiting Big Data in ways which could facilitate data driven decision making.
-The above quote by Thomas H. Davenport, is not only an indication of the growing significance of Big Data, but also indirectly hints at the future prospects of a Business Intelligence Career.
-The entry of each organization into the data business is bound to increase the importance of Business Intelligence Jobs, by a considerable degree.
+The above quote by Thomas H. Davenport, is not only an indication of the growing significance of Big Data, but also indirectly hints at the future prospects of a Business Intelligence Career in the job roles of a Business Intelligence Analyst, a Business Intelligence Manager and so on .

 What is Business Intelligence?